St Joseph Catholic School

 Is a critical and creative thinker who demonstrates strong work ethic and self-discipline.
 Is able to locate and use resources manually and technologically.
 Has a strong academic foundation to support learning at the high school level.

 Possesses a greater knowledge and understanding of the Catholic religion.
 Leads others by living the commandments and following the example of Jesus Christ.
-Lives their lives by following the Catholic Church’s teachings on Social Justice.
+Lives their life by following the Catholic Church’s teachings on Social Justice.
 Actively and regularly participates in his/her church.